Maleric view of the chateau!

 2012 Haut Bailly 93p

 Tasted three times - last time in September 2018.
 Consistent notes.
-60% C. Sauvignon + 40% Merlot, harvested between 27th September and 15th October.
-This vintage produced delicious wines with lovely, silky fruit/tannin, elegant, round, tasty, and eminent drinkability.
+60% Cabernet Sauvignon + 40% Merlot, harvested between 27th September and 15th October.
+This vintage produced delicious wines with lovely, silky fruit and tannin, elegant, round, and tasty, with eminent drinkability.
 They lack the intensity, concentration, and body of big vintages, but you can't take the sheer pleasure and captivating approach from these wines.
-Haut Bailly fits perfectly in this description and role!
+Haut-Bailly fits perfectly into this description and role!

 2011 Haut Bailly 93p